petrvanblokland/DesignDesignSpace/Site.md

 box = page['Introduction']
 ~~~

-### If your design is finished, and you are satisfied with the result, what is it that your are satisfied with?
+### If your design is finished, and you are satisfied with the result, what is it that you are satisfied with?

 ~~~Python
 box = page['Main']['Content']